Uniform distribution mod $1$ for sequences of ergodic sums and continued fractions: Sequence of ergodic sums

-Assuming ergodicity of $T$, we apply an argument of Furstenberg (\cite {Furstenberg1961}, [Lemma 2.1]; see also Theorem 4.4 of \cite{BedfordFisherUrbanski02}) to show that $\mathcal S_nf(x)$ is almost surely uniformly distributed (a.s.u.d.) mod $1$ under a coboundary condition for $f$.
+Assuming ergodicity of $T$, we apply an argument of Furstenberg (\cite[Lemma 2.1]{Furstenberg1961}; see also \cite[Theorem 4.4]{BedfordFisherUrbanski2002}) to show that $\mathcal S_nf(x)$ is almost surely uniformly distributed (a.s.u.d.) mod $1$ under a coboundary condition for $f$.
 Note that we do not assume the compactness of $X$ as done in \cite{Furstenberg1961}.